Home > Manage Payment & Claims > Your property risk profile

 Why have you decided to share this information?

-We want to give Kiwis all the facts we have on their homes so they can make informed decisions.
+We want to give Kiwis all the facts we have about their homes so they can make informed decisions.
 Disclosing the flood risk of individual properties provides customers with the information they need to make informed decisions about the houses they buy and where they invest.
-We also hope it will help our customers to understand their insurance needs and breakdown of their insurance premium.
+We also hope it will help our customers understand their insurance needs and the breakdown of their insurance premium.

 How do you decide whether my address has a higher risk of floods?

-Tower looks at our own data including claim information, construction type and elevation.
-We combine our data with a flood model developed by Risk Management Systems (RMS).
+Tower looks at our own data, including claim information, construction type, and elevation.
+We combine our data with a flood model developed by Risk Management Solutions (RMS).
 This RMS model incorporates the most up-to-date flood data to work out the chance of something happening to your address.
-Find out more about Risk Management Solutions (RMS) and their approach to flood modelling here.

 Why is the premium amount cheaper or more expensive for my neighbour's address?

-My LIM/Council Property file does not show any flood warning on it – your information is different?
+My LIM/council property file does not show any flood warning on it.
+Why is your information different?

 I’m unhappy with my new flood risk rating and want to make a complaint